A World War II Alternate History First-Person Shooter

 - For Want of a Nail: Winston Churchill died from being run over by a cab in 1931, as opposed to surviving with mild injuries, causing the timelines to diverge.

-- Gas Mask Mooks: A number of Nazi mooks wear gas masks.
+- Gas Mask Mooks: A number of German mooks wear gas masks.

-- Groin Attack: At one point in the White House, Carson finds a Nazi burning some American paraphernalia in a furnace and has the option of doing an environmental kill; in which Carson overpowers the Nazi before kicking him between the belongings and right INTO the furnace.
+- Groin Attack: At one point in the White House, Carson finds a German burning some American paraphernalia in a furnace and has the option of doing an environmental kill; in which Carson overpowers the German before kicking him between the belongings and right INTO the furnace.

 - Hannibal Lecture: Quisling President James Stevenson tries to justify his collaboration with the Nazis when he is confronted by Carson in his office.
 Doesn't actually save him from getting his ass kicked by a construction worker.